Polio: LASG to immunise children aged 0-5

 “The vaccinators will put markings on the children’s smallest fingers to identify the child that has been given; they will check the nails and once the mark is there, they will know the child has been given.

-“We have done the first round in some selected wards in Lagos Mainland & and Mushin Local Government Areas,’’ she said.
+“We have done the first round in in some selected wards in Lagos Mainland and and Mushin Local Government Areas,’’ she said.

 According to Owojuyigbe, the May 11 to May 14 immunisation is the second round while the 3rd round will be from June 15 to June 18.